Adekoya-S/Kraken-Devfolio/README.md

 ## Minting Page Links
 - Standard (Transferable) Domain Link - https://kraken-two.vercel.app/mint-domain

+    You can currently mint a .mantle domain using the above link if you just want to mint a domain, and not create your own custom tld.
 - Sbt Domain Link - https://kraken-two.vercel.app/mint-sbt

 ## Smart Contracts Links